Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: System Model

 where $N_t$ is the number of transmit antennas.

 Each IRS unit is connected to a high-speed SPST switch and a phase shifter.
 The switches operate in two states: ``on'' and ``off.''
-Let $U_{mn}(t)$ denote the periodic on/off switching function of the $(m,n)$-th IRS unit, with a period equal to $T_s$, as shown in Fig. \ref{fig2} (a).
+Let $U_{mn}(t)$ denote the periodic on/off switching function of the $(m,n)$-th IRS unit ($m=0,1,\cdots,M_x-1, n=0,1,\cdots,M_z-1$), with a period equal to $T_s$, as shown in Fig. \ref{fig2} (a).
 Also, let the normalized turn-on instant be $\tau^o_{mn} \in [0,1)$ and the normalized on-duration $\Delta\tau_{mn} \in [0,1)$.
 The switching function $U_{mn}(t)$ is set to 1 when $t \in [T_s \tau^o_{mn}, T_s (\tau^o_{mn} + \Delta\tau_{mn})]$ and $0$ otherwise.
 This periodic square waveform can be expanded using its Fourier series as

 where the harmonics introduced by time modulation are centered at integer multiples of $f_s$.
 The magnitude of the harmonic components is shown in Fig. \ref{fig2} (b).
-Considering the receiver noise $z(t)$, the signal radiated by the BS and the IRS towards directions \((\theta, \phi)\) with respect to the IRS is
+Considering the receiver noise $z(t)$, {the radiated signal towards directions \((\theta, \phi)\) with respect to the IRS and direction $\xi$ with respect to the BS is

-where $\zeta_{\text{NLOS}}$, $\zeta_{\text{LOS}}$ represent the NLOS and LOS path loss, respectively; $\beta_u = \frac{1}{\sqrt{N_t}} \sum_{n=0}^{N_t-1} w_n e^{j n \pi \cos \theta_V}$ represents the BS steering factor along the LOS direction $\theta_V$; $\mathbf{a}(\theta, \phi)$ is the IRS steering vector, given by
+where $\zeta_{\text{NLOS}}$, $\zeta_{\text{LOS}}$ represent the NLOS and LOS path loss, respectively}; $\Gamma (\xi) = \frac{1}{\sqrt{N_t}} \sum_{n=0}^{N_t-1} w_n e^{j n \pi \cos (\xi)}$ represents the BS steering factor along the LOS direction $\xi$; $\mathbf{a}(\theta, \phi)$ is the IRS steering vector, given by